 Software and Drivers: Stay Updated

 Always ensure your headset’s drivers and associated software (like Efuks Engine, Razer Synapse, or SteelSeries GG) are up to date.
-These updates often bring performance improvements, bug fixes, and new features, including microphone enhancements.
+These updates often provide performance improvements, bug fixes, and new features, including microphone enhancements.

 Storage: Protect Your Investment